-We use laminated cores made from recyscled fibre board (spiral bound cardboard tubes to you & me) for the construction of our units - these are the same tubes that are used on building sites to form concrete columns so after we've bonded our latex backed coir to this it makes for an incredibly solid structure.
+We use laminated cores made from recycled spiral bound fibre board (cardboard tubes to you & me) for the construction of our units - these are the same tubes that are used on building sites to form concrete columns so after we've bonded our latex backed coir to this it makes for an incredibly solid structure.

-Why can't we specify the Black Twist Pile internal finish on the outside of a unit?
+Why can't we specify the Twist Pile internal finish on the outside of a unit?

-The standard Black Twist Pile carpet does not have a boucle weave like our coir finishes so it's not as easy to climb but does offer a softer & plush interior finish more suited for sleeping & perching.
+Twist Pile carpet does not have a boucle weave like our coir finishes so it's not as easy to climb but does offer a softer & plush interior finish more suited for sleeping & lounging.

 What's the maximum height floor-to-ceiling units can be made to?

-Because of the carpet widths available 4.8m is about as tall as we can go without having to add in seams or joins on the units - that said we always offer a word of caution to customers thinking about ordering extra tall units as climbing basically becomes an extreme sport & can be daunting for some cats.
+Because of the carpet widths available 4.8m is about as tall as we can go without having to add in seams or joins on the units - that said we always offer a word of caution to customers thinking about ordering extra tall units as climbing basically becomes an extreme sport so can be daunting for some cats (& humans).

 Do you offer discounts for large orders?

 Sorry, we don't.
-However, we do offer discounts to individuals working within animal welfare associations & practices so please enquire before placing your order.
+However, we do offer discounts to returning customers & individuals working within animal welfare associations or practices so please get in touch before placing your order.

-Are there any other UK delivery options in addition to those listed?
+Are there any other UK Mainland delivery options in addition to those listed?

-Yes, there are a number of options including weekday deliveries before 9AM, Saturday deliveries & also assisted deliveries as well as customer collections from our studio - we can advise on a specific supplement price before placing an order so please email us if you have a request.
+Yes, there are a number of options including weekday deliveries before 9AM, Saturday deliveries & also assisted deliveries as well as customer collections from our studio - we can advise on a specific supplement price before placing an order so please get in touch if you have a request.

 Can we recover our Hicat® if it becomes badly worn?

-Are your able to rotate Tomcat & Fatcat units after they've been installed?
+Are your able to rotate units after they've been installed?

-Yes, because these units have a single point ceiling fixing they can be rotated 360° so that the Access Holes can face in any direction - you may need to adjust the feet after doing this to re-level the unit.
+Yes, because these units have a single point ceiling fixing they can be rotated 360° direction.

 Do Hicat® units contain any materials or substances that could be harmful to cats?